yosephdev/GitHub-Profile/README.md

 ### Glad to see you here!
 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=jwenjian.visitor-badge&left_text=My%20Page%20Visitors)

-#### I am a web developer and UI designer.
+#### I am a web developer.
 I like programming, reading and walking.

-#### As a web developer, I enjoy using my strong attention to detail and my burning desire for developing websites or web applications that can help someone.
+#### As a web developer, I enjoy using my strong attention to detail and my burning desire for making things that can help people.

 ### Talking about personal stuff